 This essay addresses a problem in the development and continuity of astrology: how do astrologers, past and present, account for the astrological aspects?
 Aspects are the means by which a planet or position (Ascendant, Lot of Fortune) has contact from another planet or other planets.
 Once an astrologer has designated planet or a position to answer a question posed to the astrological chart, aspects to the designated position provide information to answer a question and determine an outcome.

-In IS-300B, students compared the Vedic and Western traditions for Horary and Electional astrology.
+In Kepler's previous academic program, students students compared the Vedic and Western traditions for Horary and Electional astrology.

 Kerri Hartnett wrote the following in response to an assignment from faculty member Gary Gomes regarding the Vedic tradition.

 Many of Prasnas’s most revered texts originated from the Kerala region of India.
 This article explores the social, historical and mythological factors that encouraged the development of horary astrology in this part of India.

 The ancient history of Kerala is a bit of a mystery.
 If we look to mythological evidence, there is legend in India that Parasuram, an incarnation of Lord Vishnu, created Kerala.
 Legend has it that Parasuram stood on top of a mountain and threw his battle-axe into the sea, commanding it to retreat.
 The land that emerged from the waters became Kerala.